REGISTRATION ON YOUR ACCEPTED COURSE

 Certain restrictions may apply in the case of mature applicants.

-Normally mature applicants should be 23 years old on or before 1st Jan 2017 for admission in Autumn 2017 and must apply by 1st February 2017 at 5:15pm.
-However, some HEIs may have a different age requirement, different definitions of mature applicants, etc., and some will consider applications received after 1st February 2017, but not for mature entry to nursing/midwifery (see page 11) and/or mature entry to primary teaching.
+Normally mature applicants should be 23-years-old on or before 1st January 2018 for admission in Autumn 2018, and must apply by 1st February 2018 at 5:15pm.
+However, some HEIs may have a different age requirement, different definitions of mature applicants, etc., and some will consider applications received after 1st February 2018, but not for mature entry to primary teaching.

 Before applying you should refer to www.cao.ie/mature and view the information for mature applicants on HEI websites.
 In particular, you should note HEI requirements for the provision of supplementary application information.
 If you have any questions, you must contact the Admissions Office or mature students officer of the appropriate HEIs well in advance of closing dates.

-If you are applying for entry to nursing/midwifery and/or primary teaching on the basis of mature years you must apply for these courses through CAO by 1st February 2017 at 5:15pm.
+If you are applying for entry to primary teaching on the basis of mature years, you must apply for these courses through CAO by 1st February 2018 at 5:15pm.

 For more information on direct applications for mature applicants go to www.cao.ie/mature.